 Like Quebec City, Old Montreal is European in character.
 Cobblestone streets, a café culture and historic 17th- and 18th-century architecture all contribute to the quaint charm that is unique amongst cities in North America.

 Old Montreal sits between the St Lawrence River and downtown Montreal.
-It covers about one square km (or 0.4 square mile).
-Its boundaries are roughly Rue Saint-Antoine, the St. Lawrence River, Rue Berri and Rue McGill.
+It covers about one square km (or 0.4 square miles).
+Its boundaries are roughly Rue Saint-Antoine, the St. Lawrence River, Rue Berri, and Rue McGill.
 The best way to get around once there is most definitely on foot.

 Getting to Old Montreal